Sourdough Table Bread

 Final Fermentation 1.5 hrs @ rm temp, then 12–16 hrs in fridge

-**Baking time and temp can vary depending on oven.
+**Baking time and temperature can vary depending on your oven, especially if baking on stone or steel.

 Process